thamognya/www.thamognya.com-bac/README.md

 This is the source code of my website: www.thamognya.com, that is deployed on vercel.com.

 # Install this apps requirements by doing

 `npm i --force`

-due to some requirements that require older versions.
+due to some requirements of react-router-dom that require older versions.

 <hr>